LunarLambda/libseven/doc/build.md

 libseven itself can be built with a standard arm-none-eabi GCC toolchain and GNU make.

-The examples require use of a devkitARM toolchain.

 ## Build

 Using a standard toolchain: